nirenjan/libx52/README.md

 # Installing released versions

+Beginning from version v0.2.3, prebuilt packages are available on Ubuntu PPA and the Arch User Repository.

+## Ubuntu

 This project has been released as a PPA on Ubuntu.
 To install the package, run the following commands in the terminal.